 If you really want to know how to find cheap flights, you need to know the facts.

-You can search incognito for flights if you want, but it’s not doing you any good.
+You can search incognito for flights if you want, but it's not doing you any good.
 And stop wasting your time clearing your cookies, too.
 These tips have been passed around for years even by so-called experts.
-But it’s simply not true.
+But they're simply not true.